ingkebil/development/docs/publish/update-scripts.md

 ## Naming of scripts

-The suggestion is to name your script: `update-$component-stage.sh`
+The suggestion is to name your script: `update-$tool-stage.sh`

-with $component the name of your component, be it `trailblazer` for the cli or `trailblazer-ui` for the web.
+with `$tool` the name of your component, be it `trailblazer` for the cli or `trailblazer-ui` for the web.

 ## What about config files?

 Premade config files for all packages used in production and stage have been made in the `config` dir of the servers repo.
-This can be found on rasta and clinical-db in the same location:
+This can be found on:

 ```
-cd ~/servers/config
+cd ${PRODUCTION_HOME}/servers/config
 ```

 All config files point to the stage location of the package, if any, to lims-stage, and to the staging databases.